pasyanos/Voronoi-Tiles/README.md

 Finally, the center of the tile is moved towards orthogonal neighbors of the same type, and away from orthogonal neighbors of different types.
 The amount of movement can also be adjusted in the demo build.

-After these augmentations, the program is ready to generate a Voronoi diagram.

 ### Step 3: Generating Voronoi Diagrams

 In order to focus  more fully on procedural terrain generation and creating meshes, I use an external package to generate a Voronoi diagram.
 The package, [Unity-Delauney](https://github.com/jceipek/Unity-delaunay/tree/master) is unfortunately no longer maintained, but still works in the modern version of Unity I used.
 The package contains a C#/Unity port of Fortune's Algorithm.
 Fortune's Algorithm is a plane sweep approach to generating Voronoi areas.

+I flatten the 2D array of points into a 1D array, then pass it to the Voronoi generator.

-Each Voronoi area in the diagram can be queried by the site's point, and is stored as a collection of points, which will be used in the mesh generation step.
+Once it is run, each Voronoi area in the diagram can be queried by the site's point, and is stored as a collection of points, which will be used in the mesh generation step.

 ### Step 4: Mesh Generation

-todo
+Mesh generation proceeds as followws:

+pseudocode here.

 ## Tools